 Dr Huxtable has a school for boys in the north of England.
 When the Duke of Holdernesse decides to send his young son there, that is good news for the school.
 The Duke is a very important person, and Dr Huxtable is happy to have his son in the school.

 But two weeks later Dr Huxtable is the unhappiest man in England.
 Why?
 And why does he take the train down to London and go to Baker Street?
 Why does he need the help of the famous detective Sherlock Holmes?

 Because someone has kidnapped the Duke's son . . .

 Oxford Bookworms have a worldwide reputation for providing learners with a great reading experience, with a wide range of classic and modern fiction, non-fiction, and plays.
 Bookworms include original and adapted texts in seven carefully graded language stages (Starters and Stages 1 ~6), which take learners from beginner to advanced level.
 Oxford Bookworms are now available in beautiful new editions designed to make choosing and reading Bookworms even more enjoyable.

-* Over 50 titles are available on cassette in British or American English.
+- Over 50 titles are available on CD in British or American English.
 Extensive Teaching Support